mostly1/icingaweb2_availability_reports/README.md

 version 0.1
 - accepts flags for hostgroup name, start and end time for availability reports.
 - Will calculate downtime for group and individual hosts then print to very basic html file.
+- pdfkit used to convert .html to .pdf